dfinity/agent-js/.github/CONTRIBUTING.md

 1. Start with a fresh clone (or execute `git clean -dfx .`) to ensure no untracked files are present.
 2. Run `pnpm i` to install all dependencies.
 3. Deploy the docs using `juno deploy --mode production`.
-Note: You may need to request for permissions as a controller for the [Juno](https://juno.build) satellite that owns the docs.
+Note: You may need to request for permissions as an Administrator for the [Juno](https://juno.build) satellite that owns the docs.

 </details>